 Disruptions at the FDA and other agencies may also slow the time necessary for new drugs to be reviewed and/or approved by necessary government agencies, which would adversely affect our business.
 For example, over the last several years, the U.S. government has shut down several times and certain regulatory agencies, such as the FDA and the SEC, have had to furlough critical employees and stop critical activities.
-Additionally, the COVID-19 pandemic and policies and regulations implemented by governments in response to the pandemic had significant impact on FDA operations, including postponement of FDA inspections and a number of companies announced receipt of complete response letters due to the FDA's inability to complete required inspections for their applications.
+Currently, federal agencies in the U.S. are operating under a continuing resolution that is set to expire on March 14, 2025.
+Without appropriation of additional funding to federal agencies, our business operations relating to our product development activities for the U.S. market could be impacted.